 Once the body becomes accustomed to receiving cannabinoids on a regular basis, the endocannabinoid system will begin to interpret the level of cannabinoids being introduced as “normal functioning”, creating a tolerance.
-When the body has a high level of cannabis tolerance, it becomes less receptive as it once was and those compensatory adaptations we once experienced may be less noticeable.
+When the body has a high level of cannabis tolerance, it is not as receptive as it once was, and those compensatory adaptations we once experienced may be less noticeable.

 Could you benefit from a cannabis tolerance break?

-For many cannabis users, taking a break from using could seem like torture.
+For many cannabis users, taking a break could seem like torture.
 Even though no one likes to be deprived of their favorite things, there are still certain conditions where users may benefit.

 Cannabis users could likely benefit from a tolerance break if some of the following conditions are present: